siddharthpathak/LeetCode/README.md

 # Python
-Python programs which I use everyday to make my life easier and also some practise programs
+Python programs which I use everyday to make my life easier and also some practice programs